-This type of Retriever is a medium- to large-sized breed that has a height of 22 to 24 inches (57 to 62 cm) and a weight of 55 to 79 pounds (25 to 36 kg), where females are a little bit smaller than males.
+This type of Retriever is a medium- to large-sized breed that has a height of 22 to 24 inches (57 to 62 cm) and a weight of 55 to 79 pounds (25 to 36 kg), whereas females are a little bit smaller than males.

 Labrador Retrievers are attractive canines, too.
 They have this athletic conformation and a weather-resistant, double-layered coat that can be black, yellow, or chocolate.
 Their clean-cut head, broad skull, and powerful jaws may be intimidating, but they are expressive fidos with kind eyes.
-Their good temperament and intelligence add up to its top-notch traits.
+Their good temperament and intelligence add up to their top-notch traits.

 The elegant and smart Poodle